-The 2005 model line has been recast to complement the rest of the Mazda lineup, and little has changed with the 2006 model.
-The Tribute i model comes with a new four-cylinder engine that's available with a new five-speed manual transmission or a four-speed automatic.
-The Tribute s features a powerful V6 and four-speed automatic.
-Both models are available with a new four-wheel-drive system that uses electronics in place of last year's hydraulic system to better split power between front and rear tires according to driving conditions.
+The 2005 model line was recast to complement the rest of the Mazda lineup, and little has changed with the 2006 model.
+The Tribute i model is available with a four-cylinder engine mated to a five-speed manual transmission or a four-speed automatic, while the Tribute s features a powerful V6 and four-speed automatic.
+Both models are available with a four-wheel-drive system that uses electronics in place of a previous hydraulic system to better split power between front and rear tires according to driving conditions.

-The 2005 Mazda Tribute gets a more polished look for 2005 and it continues without alteration, as its redesigned front fascia and other styling revisions add zest to what was already one of the better looking contenders in the class.
-The suspension has been revised for improved handling.
+The Tribute received a more polished look for 2005 and it continues without alteration, as its redesigned front fascia and other styling revisions already added zest to what was one of the better looking contenders in the class.
+The suspension had also been revised for improved handling.
 Available side-impact airbags and curtain airbags enhance safety.

-The Mazda Tribute is an agile and powerful little SUV.
-It handles better than other sport-utilities.
+The Mazda Tribute is an agile and powerful little SUV and it handles better than most sport-utilities.
 Its sharp steering allows the driver to guide it precisely.
-At high speeds, the Tribute is supremely stable.
-Handling response is relatively taut, without that mushiness that characterizes SUVs with big off-road tires and long-travel suspensions.
-Tribute handles better on the road than a Jeep Liberty, and it's more fun to drive than a Honda CR-V or Toyota RAV4.
-Noise, vibration and harshness levels are low when underway.
+We found the Tribute stable at high speeds.
+Handling response is relatively taut on winding roads, without that mushiness that characterizes SUVs with big off-road tires and long-travel suspensions.
+Tribute handles much better than a Jeep Liberty, for example, and it's sportier and more fun to drive than a Honda CR-V.

 Steering response is direct and accurate without a big dead spot in the center.
 There's enough feeling in the steering to give the driver a good sense of control.
-The tires provide respectable grip in paved corners and transient response in left-right-left lane-change maneuvers is surprisingly good.
+The tires provide respectable grip in paved corners and transient response in lane-change maneuvers is surprisingly good.
 In other words, it's relatively tight when turning back and forth on a winding road or in an accident-avoidance maneuver.
 The suspensions on front-wheel-drive (2WD) and four-wheel-drive (4WD) versions are identical, so there's no ride-quality penalty with 4WD.

-The Tribute's ride quality is smoother and more sophisticated than that of the other compact sport utilities.
+The Tribute's ride quality is smoother and more sophisticated than that of most other compact sport utilities.
 It offers firm damping and a good control of body motions.
-The 2005 Tribute benefits has increased spring rates and a larger front stabilizer bar to general approval, lending it a sportier character when the roads get twisty.
+The 2005 Tribute received increased spring rates and a larger front stabilizer bar to general approval, lending it a sportier character when the roads get twisty.

-The V6 in the Tribute s is neither the smoothest nor the roughest V6 on the market, but it's smoother and more satisfying than the four-cylinder engines found on most small sport-utilities, including the Toyota RAV4.
-It's more powerful than the V6 engines in the Hyundai Santa Fe and Kia Sorento, but is about 10 horsepower shy of the Jeep Liberty's new V6 and trails the RAV4's very powerful V6 by 69 horsepower.
+The V6 in the Tribute s is neither the smoothest nor the roughest V6 on the market, but it's smoother and more satisfying than the four-cylinder engines found on most small sport-utilities.
+It's more powerful than the V6 engines in the Hyundai Santa Fe and Kia Sorento, but it's about 10 horsepower shy of the heavier Jeep Liberty's new V6 and trails the RAV4's very powerful V6 by 69 horsepower.

 The V6 engine and four-speed automatic work well together.
 The transmission shifts smoothly up and down, appropriately for the situation.
 A broad power band means the engine never lugs or strains.
 Mazda tuned the transmission for slightly more aggressive shifting and mapped it for quicker acceleration than in the Ford Escape.
 Properly equipped, the Tribute can tow trailers up to 3500 pounds, which covers personal watercraft, ATVs, snowmobiles, and small boats.

 The four-wheel-drive system improves driver control on wet pavement, ice and snow.
-The Tribute is more than capable of heading down remote two-tracks, but it is not designed for true off-road travel.
-Neither its four-wheel-drive system nor its suspension are up to tackling the Rubicon Trail.
+The Tribute is capable of negotiating two-tracks, but it isn't designed for true off-road travel.
+Neither its four-wheel-drive system nor its suspension are up to tackling rugged terrain.
 There's no traction control system nor is there a set of low-range gears.
 If rugged terrain is on your itinerary, you might be better served by the Jeep Liberty.
 Tribute handles well on smooth dirt roads, however, and the four-wheel-drive versions should get to most of the places most of us want to go.
 The 2WD Tributes may have trouble slogging through silt or mud without getting stuck.

 Tribute's four-wheel-drive system works full time, automatically transferring power between the front and rear wheels as needed.
-The 4WD system on 2005 models features an electromagnetic clutch.
-Because it relies on the engine-control computer instead of hydraulics, the new system, called Active Torque Control Coupling, can react faster and more smoothly to changing road conditions and driver input than the pre-2005 system.
+The Active Torque Control Coupling, introduced on the 2005 models, features a computer-controlled electromagnetic clutch.
+The newly developed system can react faster and more smoothly to changing road conditions and driver input than the old hydraulic system.

 The Mazda Tribute is a joy to drive.
 If you want a little zoom in your compact utility, this is a good place to be.
-Toyota trumped the V6 Tribute's power with its new 269-horsepower RAV4, but the Mazda V6 still offers more power than the Toyota RAV4, Honda CR-V and other small SUVs with four-cylinder engines, and it costs less than a similarly equipped Liberty.
+Toyota trumped the V6 Tribute's power with its new 269-horsepower RAV4, but the Mazda V6 still offers more power than the Honda CR-V and other small SUVs with four-cylinder engines, and it costs less than a similarly equipped Liberty.